dtm2451/dittoSeq/README.md

 # devtools::install_github("dtm2451/dittoSeq@v0.2.20")
 ```

+## News: dittoSeq is being submitted to Bioconductor!

+- Version 0.3.0 is being up'd to 0.99.0 for that purpose.
+- Some changes are expected, so I will maintain the current 0.3 version throughout

 ## News: version 0.3.0 is LIVE

 **Includes lots of new features!**

 - Compatibility with bulk RNAseq data that was processed with edgeR & limma-voom.
 - `dittoScatterPlot()` which allows plotting of gene x gene / metadata x metadata / gene x metadata.
 Great for examining raw droplet data QC, or potential marker gene RNA or CITE-seq expression.
 - `dittoDimPlot` now supports overlay of pseudotime-analysis trajectory paths.
 - Retrieval of underlying data as a dataframe or matrix.
 Just add `data.out = TRUE` to the call.
 - Many more!

 **Other updates since version 0.2:**